mu-wang-273/challenge-ilikedata/response/README.md

 We have built a statistically robust pipepline, employing state-of-the-art methodology such as [Weakly Supervised](https://en.wikipedia.org/wiki/Weak_supervision) labelling and machine learning, that is capable of "inferring" customer gender from their purchase behaviour.

-By harnessing the rich customer data available in our organisation, as well as our deep SME knowledge, this pipeline is capable of fast scaling up and iterative improvement in relatively short term.
+By harnessing the rich customer data available in our organisation, as well as our deep SME knowledge, this pipeline allows fast scaling up and iterative improvement in relatively short term.

 A quick Proof of Concept can be achieved in 2-4 weeks time frame, which will provide proof, insights and data points to build a commercially viable business case.

+Furthermore, this pipeline enables speedy onboarding of any future use case with similar requirements: predicting customer features where source of truth is noisy or unreliable, and volume of data is overwhelmingly large.
+It will provide an easily scalable platform that delivers high performance predictive models.

 # Responses to Stage4: DELIEVER questions

 ### 1. How did you clean the data and what was wrong with it?
 Close to 90% of a Data Scientist's job is in cleaning data
-As suggested by the instructions, there were two issues with the raw data:
+There were two issues with the raw data:
 - "days_since_last_order" was actually "hours_since_last_order", I fixed it by simply divding it by 24.
 - "average_discount_used" had 4 extra zeros, it's fixed by dividing by 10000